jessicawyz/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

 **Q**: What are the system requirements for TuteeTally?<br>
 **A**: TuteeTally requires Java 11 or above to run.
 It is compatible with Windows, MacOS, and Linux operating systems.

-**Q**: What are the system requirements for TuteeTally?<br>
-**A**: TuteeTally requires Java 11 or above to run.
-It is compatible with Windows, MacOS, and Linux operating systems.